 Anybody aged 18 or over who has the mental capacity to make financial, health and welfare decisions for themselves are eligible to nominate a Lasting Power of Attorney (LPA) in the event that they can no longer look after their themselves and/or their affairs.
-By getting this ticked off early, enough you are given the peace of mind that in the event of something happening further down the line, you have someone you fully trust to take care of your affairs.
+By getting this ticked off early, you are given the peace of mind that in the event of something happening further down the line, you have someone you trust to take care of your affairs.

 It’s important to note that you can nominate more than one attorney.
 These will be referred to as jointly or jointly and severally which means that some or all decisions are to be made together in line with what has been officially stated.

 Two Types of Power of Attorney

 - Property and Financial Affairs

 This allows attorneys to make decisions relating to your financial affairs such as operating bank and financial accounts, paying bills, and collecting benefits and/or pensions on your behalf.

 This allows attorneys to make decisions relating to your health and welfare in terms of living accommodation, care, medical treatment along with general day-to-day things such as what you wear or eat.